 ExpreS2ion and its joint venture partner AdaptVac are engaged in the development of a unique capsid virus-like particle (cVLP) COVID-19 vaccine, partly sponsored through a Horizon 2020 EU grant award to the PREVENT-nCoV consortium to rapidly advance the vaccine candidate against COVID-19 into the clinical stage.
 The candidate vaccine is a cVLP applying ExpreS2-produced SARS-CoV-2 antigens, thereby creating a powerful immunogenic vaccine.

-In addition to ExpreS2ion and AdaptVac, the PREVENT-nCoV consortium members are Leiden University Medical Center (LUMC), Institute for Tropical Medicine (ITM) at University of Tübingen, The Department of Immunology and Microbiology (ISIM) at University of Copenhagen, and the Laboratory of Virology at Wageningen University.
+In addition to ExpreS2ion and AdaptVac, the PREVENT-nCoV consortium members are Leiden University Medical Center (LUMC), Institute for Tropical Medicine (ITM) at University of Tübingen, The Department of Immunology and Microbiology (ISIM) at University of Copenhagen, the Laboratory of Virology at Wageningen University, and Radboud University Medical Center.
+The first clinical Phase I/II study was initiated in March 2021.

-In February 2020, ExpreS2ion signed an Option to License Agreement with AdaptVac whereby ExpreS2ion may exclusively license in AV001 within 12 months.
+In February 2021, ExpreS2ion signed a final patent license agreement with AdaptVac whereby ExpreS2ion exclusively licensed in AV001 (renamed ES2B-C001).
 This gives ExpreS2ion full control over and responsibility for driving this valuable asset forward, hereby realising the very significant value of this project.

 The international next-generation influenza vaccine consortium INDIGO, led by the University of Amsterdam with ExpreS2ion as a participating member, is developing a next-generation influenza vaccine in a large collaboration between public and private R&D organisations from the EU, India, and the United States.
 The project has been awarded a 10.0 MEUR Horizon 2020 grant from the EU, of which ExpreS2ion’s participation was directly awarded 0.6 MEUR.